cunningjames/GACDProject/README.md

 Getting and Cleaning Data Course Project

-The script contained within this repository is intended to satisfy project requirements for Getting and Cleaning Data.
-We've been given some messy data spread out over several files; our task is to create a new, tidy dataset by merging and summarizing.
+The script contained within this repository is intended to satisfy project requirements for Getting and Cleaning Data, 2015 June.
+In short: we've been given some messy data spread out over several files; our task is to create a new, tidy dataset by merging and summarizing.

 The data in question involve measurements of three-dimensional motion for thirty individuals.
 Multiple pieces of information must be aggregated: